-We seek to find market opportunities with favorable relevant local competitive and regulatory landscapes, supply/demand dynamics, and growth potential.
-We are focused on expanding our retail presence in current markets, increasing our offering of branded product lines, targeting acquisition opportunities across the supply chain, and applying for de novo licenses.
-We evaluate the economic viability of each opportunity before making capital allocation decisions and may decide to participate in one or more facets of the supply chain based on the dynamics of each individual market.
-In certain markets, we may seek to apply a capital-light or retail-focused strategy, especially where cultivation may become further commoditized in future years.
-In limited license medical markets (e.g., Pennsylvania), or markets in the process of transitioning to adult-use (e.g., Virginia), we may seek to expand our cultivation assets despite the high level of capital investment required, given the significant market opportunity.
-Also, in other markets, we may seek a more balanced capital allocation approach where we may acquire a grower-processor and/or additional retail dispensaries in a market where we currently operate, such as California, Illinois, Massachusetts, Nevada and Ohio.
-Lastly, in limited license adult-use cannabis markets that are expanding, we may allocate significant capital to acquire a vertically integrated operator.
-By establishing a strong platform and retail-brand recognition in markets that have the greatest growth potential, we expect to be well-positioned for future growth in the adult-use cannabis market if and when it is further legalized.
+We seek to sell high-quality products at competitive prices at our numerous retail stores and through wholesale distribution throughout the many states we operate in within the United States.
+We sell products we manufacture under brand names that we own and products under other brands manufactured by third parties in the cannabis industry.
+In addition to our current offerings, we are also proactively and opportunistically expanding our business through the introduction of new products, the expansion of our current infrastructure, proactively seeking new licenses to open additional retail, distribution and manufacturing facilities, and through the acquisition of complementary businesses.
+We seek to evaluate each market opportunity pursuant to the relevant local competitive and regulatory landscapes, supply/demand dynamics, and growth potential.
+We evaluate the economic viability of each opportunity before making capital allocation decisions and may decide to participate in one or more facets of the supply chain based on market dynamics.
+In certain markets, we may apply a capital-light or retail-focused strategy, especially where cultivation may become further commoditized in future years.
+In early stage, vertical limited license markets, we may seek to buy controlling interests despite the high level of capital intensity required, given the significant market opportunity.
+In other markets, we may implement a more balanced capital allocation approach where we may acquire a grower-processor and/or additional retail dispensaries in markets where we currently operate.
+By establishing a strong platform and retail-brand recognition in markets that have the greatest growth potential, we expect to be well-positioned to have a first-mover advantage for future growth in adult-use cannabis once it is further legalized.